 If crafted carefully, a letter of intent can make the difference when it comes to persuading the admissions committee to accept you.
 Below are five tips to keep in mind when writing a letter of intent.

 1 | The Letter of Intent = Commitment

-Although the letter of intent is not a legally binding document, the “intent” part of the letter indicates you plan to attend that school if you were accepted off the waitlist.
+Although the letter of intent is not a legally binding document, the “intent” part of the letter indicates you plan to attend that school if you are accepted off the waitlist.
 If this is not the case, a letter of interest is more appropriate.
-So, only send a letter of intent if you are ABSOLUTELY sure that you would attend the school if accepted and have no doubts.

 2 | Emphasize Why This Medical School Is Your Dream School

 This should be the main focus of your letter.
 Why did you fall in love with that particular medical school?
 Is it something about their mission?
 Are there particular opportunities that make it unique?
 Is it a place in which you know you can thrive?
 Can you mention any interactions you had on campus that made you realize this was your dream school?